CARDAMOM-framework/CARDAMOM/doc/dalec_model/modules/photosynthesis/Liu.rst

            J & \text{for C4}
        \end{cases}

+   where
-   where :math:`J` is the rate of electron transport.
+* :math:`J` is the rate of electron transport.

-The total net carbon assimilation (:math:`A_n`) is given by the weighted sum of C3 and C4 net carbon assimilation fractions:
+3. The total net carbon assimilation (:math:`A_n`) is given by the weighted sum of C3 and C4 net carbon assimilation fractions:

 .. math::

-    A_n = \max(0, \min(a_1 \cdot \beta, a_2) - R_d)
+    A_n =  \min(a_1 \cdot \beta, a_2) - R_d)

+	where
-where :math:`\beta` is the moisture stress factor related to the mean soil moisture concentration in the root zone, and :math:`R_d` is the leaf dark respiration, calculated as :math:`0.015 \cdot V_\text{cmax} \cdot \beta`.
+* :math:`\beta` is the minimum of the moisture stress factor related to the mean soil moisture concentration in the root zone, and the temperature stress factor
+* :math:`R_d` is the leaf dark respiration.

-3. GPP, representing the total canopy photosynthesis, is calculated by integrating leaf-level photosynthesis over the entire canopy leaf area index:
+4. GPP, representing the total canopy photosynthesis, is calculated by integrating leaf-level photosynthesis over the entire canopy leaf area index:

 .. math::

     GPP = A_n \cdot \frac{1 - \exp(-K \cdot LAI \cdot \Omega)}{K}

 ..
-[Liu:2021] Liu, Y., Holtzman, N.M. and Konings, A.G., 2021.
-Global ecosystem-scale plant hydraulic traits retrieved using model–data fusion.
-Hydrology and Earth System Sciences, 25(5), pp.2399-2417. https://doi.org/10.5194/hess-25-2399-2021
+[Braghiere:2019] Braghiere, R.K., Quaife, T., Black, E., He, L. and Chen, J.M., 2019.
+Underestimation of global photosynthesis in Earth system models due to representation of vegetation structure.
+Global Biogeochemical Cycles, 33(11), pp.1358-1369. https://doi.org/10.1029/2018GB006135
 ..
 [Campbell:1998] Campbell, G.S. and Norman, J.M., 2000.
 An introduction to environmental biophysics.
 Springer Science & Business Media.
+..[Farquhar:1980] Farquhar, G.D., von Caemmerer, S.V. and Berry, J.A., 1980.
+A biochemical model of photosynthetic CO 2 assimilation in leaves of C 3 species. planta, 149, pp.78-90. https://doi.org/10.1007/BF00386231
 ..
-[Braghiere:2019] Braghiere, R.K., Quaife, T., Black, E., He, L. and Chen, J.M., 2019.
-Underestimation of global photosynthesis in Earth system models due to representation of vegetation structure.
-Global Biogeochemical Cycles, 33(11), pp.1358-1369. https://doi.org/10.1029/2018GB006135
+[Liu:2021] Liu, Y., Holtzman, N.M. and Konings, A.G., 2021.
+Global ecosystem-scale plant hydraulic traits retrieved using model–data fusion.
+Hydrology and Earth System Sciences, 25(5), pp.2399-2417. https://doi.org/10.5194/hess-25-2399-2021